smoran98/Sound-Board/README.md

 # Sound-Board
-Universal Windows Platform (UWP) app demonstrating real-world sounds.
+Universal Windows Platform (UWP) app for our Mobile Apps Development module demonstrating real-world sounds.
 Using this app, you can play various sounds at the tip of your finger.

 ## What does the Sound-Board feature ...